guigolab/geneidx/README.md

   - Remove the files from the internal steps.
 8. **Concatenate all the outputs into a single GFF3 file that is sorted by coordinates and without the lines starting with #.**

-This is the schema of the process, but we should also take care of:
-- Making it suitable for running in the cluster.
-- Choosing the number of CPUs and the memory.

 DETAILS:
 - **The name of the sequences in the FASTA file cannot contain unusual characters.**
+- **The input genome file must be a gzip-compressed FASTA file.**

+DOING:
+-  Optimizing the memory and CPU requirements for it to run smoothly on the cluster.

 PENDING:
-- Define accurate memory limits (dynamic or static based on genome sizes?).
+- Define accurate memory limits (dynamic based on genome sizes?).
 - Tune DIAMOND parameters to make the most of the resources available and to adapt to the capacity of each computer.
 - **Choose the parameter file appropriately:**
 	- **Have a dictionary of taxid2parameter file.**
 	- **Using the taxid of the species to annotate, identify the closest parameter file.**
+- **Auto-train the parameter file.**